 Families with any concerns should connect with the child's primary teacher first.
 If there are significant concerns about a child's progress or ability to function similarly to typical peers at school, the teacher will consult with grade level or subject peers as well as with the Academic Director.
-In addition, the teacher may seek support from the Academic Support Team (AST) which consists of experienced teachers who suggest intervention techniques.
+In addition, the teacher may seek support from the Academic Support Team (AST) which consists of experienced teachers who will develop and track interventions.
 A referral to the AST does not mean the child needs or will receive special education services.

 From the baseline data provided by the teacher, the AST will discuss the child's strengths and weaknesses and determine the highest priority area(s) of need for the student.
 Then the team will help develop two interventions (each lasting at least 3-weeks) targeted at improving the specific area(s) of need.
 If the interventions are successful, the AST continues to check with the child's teacher as needed to ensure that interventions continue to be successful.
 If the child is not able to make sufficient progress, even with targeted interventions in place, the AST refers the child to the Child Study Team (CST).
 The CST and teachers meet with the family to develop an evaluation plan to determine if the child qualifies for special education services.
 Once an evaluation plan is signed, the special education team completes the evaluation within 30 school days and reports the results to the family.
 If the child qualifies for special education services, the special education team (including parents) develops an Individualized Education Program (IEP) for the child and begins providing special education services.

 It is important to note that there are no federal eligibility criteria for qualifying a student for special education services in deficits of a second language (Mandarin Chinese, in this case) when there are no demonstrated student needs in the student's first language (English, in most cases).
-Although the AST supports students who may be struggling in Chinese class, if Chinese is the only area of concern, the child will not be referred to the CST and will not be eligible for special education services.